 Since the beginning of the Atlantic slave trade and Western-European colonization and into the present day, capitalism has perpetuated racial hierarchies in order to extract, exploit, and profit.
 We are committed to devising strategies that recognize and respond to the ways racism and colonialism are currently embedded in the dominant political and economic structures, institutions, and laws that shape our lives.
 We center racial justice, which means supporting each other as we learn about, resist, and transform harmful systems and behaviors while striving for solutions that repair and redress past and ongoing inequities.
 Combatting racism involves combating capitalism, and vice versa.

 The Debt Collective has its roots in the Occupy Wall Street movement.
-In 2012, the founders of the Debt Collective launched the Rolling Jubilee, a mechanism for purchasing people’s debt -- and cancelling it.
-We raised just over $700,000 and used that money to abolish more than $32 million of medical, student, payday loan, and probation debt.
-We then collaborated with the New Economy Project to ensure that 120,000 judgement debts -- worth $800 million -- were forfeited and retired as part of a legal case.
-Our suite of digital debt dispute tools have kept tens of thousands of dollars in debtors’ pockets.
+In 2012, some of the founders of the Debt Collective helped write the Debt Resisters’ Operations Manual and launch the Rolling Jubilee, a mechanism for purchasing portfolios of people’s debt on secondary debt markets – and cancelling it.
+Using crowdfunded donations, the Rolling Jubilee abolished more than $32 million of medical, student, payday loan, and probation debt.
+We then collaborated with the New Economy Project to ensure that 120,000 judgement debts – worth $800 million – were forfeited and retired as part of a legal case.
+See our full history

 Big social change can’t happen individually; it is only achieved through uniting and taking action.
 The Debt Collective works to create the change we all want to see by tapping into our collective power as debtors.